What is Circumcision

-Circumcision of a male is the surgical procedure where the foreskin of the penis is removed.
+Circumcision of a male is the surgical procedure where the foreskin of the penis is removed which can be done as a baby or an adult.

 The most popular social reason is for conformity of the penis appearance with dad and other male family members, etc.